 1. Judges shall serve by appointment of and at the pleasure of the Executive Committee.

-2. The submission by each applicant for certification shall be evaluated by at least three judges who shall hold appropriate certification and shall follow procedures pursuant to the directions of the Board.
+2. The submission by each new applicant for certification shall be evaluated by at least three judges who shall hold appropriate certification and shall follow procedures pursuant to the directions of the Board.
+Renewal portfolios shall be evaluated by at least two judges.
 Judges shall review applications with reasonable promptness and render their evaluations and recommendations in writing.

-3. The Board shall grant certification to applicants whose submissions receive three recommendations for approval by the judges.
-The Board shall deny certification to applicants whose submissions receive three recommendations for disapproval by the judges.
-A submission that receives mixed recommendations from three judges shall be reviewed by a fourth (or arbitration) judge.
+3. The Board shall grant certification or renewal to applicants whose submissions receive unanimous recommendations for approval by the judges.
+The Board shall deny certification to applicants whose submissions receive unanimous recommendations for disapproval by the judges.
+A submission that receives mixed recommendations shall be reviewed by an arbitration judge.

-4. The fourth judge shall examine the application and review the evaluations of the other three judges before recommending approval or disapproval of the application.
+4. The arbitration judge shall examine the application and review the evaluations of the other judges before recommending approval or disapproval of the application.

 5.1.
 Anyone who fails certification may appeal the decision to the full Board in which case the appellant shall resubmit the application as it was when judged and without alteration and shall set forth in writing the grounds for the appeal.
 The judges of the application shall be notified of the pending appeal and have the right to support in writing their evaluations.